Topology-aware Serverless Function-Execution Scheduling: Introduction

+To exemplify the relationship between functions, controllers, and workers, we slightly modify the architecture depicted in \cref{img:use-case_excerpt}.
+First, we introduce a new controller, called \(\mathit{Controller\_cloud}\).
+Second, we assume that \(\mathit{Controller}\) and \(W_l\) workers belong to the \(\mathit{Local\ Network}\) zone, and \(\mathit{Controller\_cloud}\) and \(W_c\) workers belong to the \(\mathit{Public\ Cloud}\) one.
+Third, we associate all workers with the worker-set label \(\mathit{any}\).
+Lastly, we assume the complete partitioning of resources in zones, such that the controller of a zone can only allocate functions on workers in its same zone\footnote{In \cref{contributions:sec:topology_invoker_distribution} we call this resource partitioning policy \emph{isolated}.
+Other policies can exist and we discuss them in \cref{contributions:sec:topology_invoker_distribution}.}.

+Now, we can extend our previous example to use topology-defined boundaries.
+Specifically, we instruct the scheduler to first try to schedule \verb|db_query|-tagged functions within the zone of \(\mathit{Controller}\).
+If none of the workers in the \(\mathit{Local\ Network}\) is available, we defer the execution to the \(\mathit{Public\ Cloud}\) workers, managed by \(\mathit{Controller\_cloud}\).
+We express this logic with the script below (notice that strategy has the same scope as the block label, indicating that we follow the \hlopt{best\_first} order-of-appearance logic to select among the controllers in the block).

+Challenges C1--4 are more theoretical and regard finding proper language constructs to describe a wide gamut of scheduling policies.
+However, going towards implementation, we see two closing challenges.
+First, we shall be able to implement the language semantics, i.e., \begin{quote} \em{C5.
+Show that assembling a serverless platform able to run custom serverless policies is feasible.} \end{quote} Second (and final challenge), we need to show that running custom serverless policies is beneficial, i.e., \begin{quote} \em{C6.
+Show that running custom serverless scheduling policies increases the performance of serverless functions.} \end{quote} This last challenge is a nuanced one.
+On the one hand, we need to show that custom scheduling policies reduce function run times in scenarios that allow for such customisations (e.g., in locality-bound settings).
+On the other hand, we must show that custom scheduling policies do not introduce sensible overhead in contexts where customisation is not required.

+We tackle C5 by producing a prototype from a popular open-source serverless platform, Apache OpenWhisk---both upgrading existing components responsible for function scheduling and adding new ones---so that it supports parsing and execution of our YAML-based customised scheduling policies.
+We undertake C6 by showing both qualitative and quantitative evaluations between our prototype and vanilla OpenWhisk.
+Qualitatively, we verify, through a case study, that our prototype can capture functional scheduling requirements that would need a much more complex and fragile setup if done with vanilla OpenWhisk.
+Quantitatively, we report benchmarks of a comprehensive set of serverless functions, showing that the overhead introduced by our prototype is negligible w.r.t. the performance of vanilla OpenWhisk.

-We clarify the concepts above with a case study from a company among our industry partners.
-We deem the case useful to clarify the motivation behind our work and help understand our contribution.
+\paragraph{Motivating Example} We further clarify the concepts above with a case study from a company among our industry partners, which we use as an example throughout the article.
+We deem the case useful to help understand our contribution and clarify the motivation behind our work.